-According to federal law, the only people who have access to student records are MCC faculty and staff members carrying out the business of the college.
-This includes those who maintain the student's records, counsel the student or provide academic advice.
+According to federal law, school officials with a legitimate educational interest may access a student's academic record without the consent of the student.
+This includes but is not limited to faculty members and those who maintain the student's records, counsel the student or provide academic advice.